-“Agreement” means the agreement which is governed by these Terms and Conditions
+“Agreement” means the agreement which is governed by these Terms and Conditions.

-“Associated Documents” means any documents created by Roi on the reading of which contains terms which relate to the relationship between Roi and its Customer.
+“Associated Documents” means any documents created by ROI on the reading of which contains terms which relate to the relationship between ROI and its Customer.

 “Customer” means the person who engages the Services of ROI pursuant to the Agreement and any other person deemed to be a Customer pursuant to these Terms and Conditions.

-“Services” means all services of the type and nature as described in these Terms and Conditions, Customer Proposal, Schedule to Customer Proposal and Associated Documents provided by Roi to the Customer.
+“Services” means all services of the type and nature as described in these Terms and Conditions, Customer Proposal, Schedule to Customer Proposal and Associated Documents provided by ROI to the Customer.

 “Service Fee” means the specified rate, price or lump sum amount for the performance of each item of the Services as adjusted in accordance with the Agreement.

-2.1.2 by placing an order with ROI or instructing ROI to provide the Services after:
+2.1 The Customer is deemed to have accepted the Terms and Conditions by placing an order with ROI or instructing ROI to provide the Services after:

 (a) ROI’s Terms and Conditions received by the Customer; or